The Mechanical Universe: A

 (speed squared divided by radius of curvature).

-Traditional roller-coasters rides are designed so that there's always a component
+Traditional roller-coasters rides are designed so that a component

-of the acceleration which makes the wheels of the car push against the
+of the acceleration always makes the wheels of the car push against the

 tracks and/or the bodies of the riders push against the seat cushions.